The patients’ perspective at the ESHRE Annual Meeting

 London 2013

-• Sheila Pike (UK): ‘Decision-making, ending treatment and the couple relationship: a counselor’s perspective.’
+- Sheila Pike (UK): ‘Decision-making, ending treatment and the couple relationship: a counsellor’s perspective.’

 Istanbul 2012